jastan12/quiz/README.md

 # quiz
 The program quiz uses text files with questions for different category (16 categories).
 When user run the script (main method), then must choose the category as an input (System.in), so the main action is in console view.
+Player have available 3 lifelines: fiftyfifty, public, and phone.
 Every steps are explained during the game on the console.
 Enjoy!

 Available categories: